DN7474/DN7474_Self/README.md

 # Hi there 👋, I'm Dipankar Nag
 Welcome to my corner of GitHub 🚀

-🌟 I’m currently a **Data Analyst Intern @ FutureIntern passionate about transforming raw data into meaningful insights and **data visualization & machine learning basics** to grow as a data professional.
+🌟 I’m currently a **Data Analyst Intern @ FutureIntern** passionate about transforming raw data into meaningful insights and **data visualization & machine learning basics** to grow as a data professional.
-**.
 I’m passionate about learning new tech skills, solving data problems, and building dashboards that turn numbers into stories.

 Here you’ll find: